camillarees/camillarees.github.io-reading-notes/read-02-the-coders-computer.md

 - Command are stored in a history
 - Traverse this history using the up and down arrow keys
 - Edit these commands using the left and right arrow keys to move the cursor
-- ~ (tilde): Shortcut for your home director
+- ~ (tilde): Shortcut for your home directory
-- . (dot): Reference to your current directory.
+- . (dot): Reference to your current directory
 - .. (dotdot) Reference to the parent directory

 ## Basic Navigation